Donfuer/donsitedev/README.md

 - Change apply page to have details about the branch, leaders, member count, individual history, and extra application details if necessary

 LONG-TERM TODO:

-- cookies on the site for anonymous metrics such as average visitor location, average whatever window.navigator info we want, etc
-- separate pages for mobile users - gallery.php and any other pages that are really heavy, maybe even use XMLHttpRequest on the desktop site
 - a way that D can edit or add stuff to the site without having to know what the fuck I was thinking at 1:30 am cst on January 8th, 2022 when I wrote something the way I did
 # For the old changelogs, reference readme.txt